adnaneh/alpic-technical-test/README.md

 You’re on the go — in your car, on a bike, on a walk.
 You want to learn something, so you open conversational ChatGPT… but the answers feel shallow.
-You’re ready to go deep , yet you keep getting 30-second surface-level replies.
+You’re ready to go deep, yet you keep getting 30-second surface-level replies.

 ## Meet **Socrates: Your Audiobook Companion for Curious Minds** 🏛️